CarmelSoftware/OrchidsSPA/README.md

 # OrchidsSPA
-An AngularJS Single Page App connected to an OData RESTful Web API, featuring all CRUD functionality Carmel Schvartzman's OData RESTful WEB API & Single Page Application (SPA) :
+An AngularJS Single Page App connected to an OData RESTful Web API, featuring all CRUD functionality Short Description:
+This Single Page Application (SPA) is designed for connecting to an OData RESTful WEB API , and can also be placed inside an MVC Asp.Net application by Carmel Schvartzman
 ----------------------------------------------------------------------

-APPLICATION DESCRIPTION :
+IN DEPTH DESCRIPTION :

 1) This SPA app is built on the AngularJS javascript framework, and connects to an OData WebAPI